 It’s also good to know that Yoast Premium is completely free of ads.

-On the other hand, a free version of the plugin displays a few non-intrusive ads when you go to settings of the plugin, but it’s great that they can be removed after purchasing a license.
+A non-paid version of the plugin displays a few non-intrusive ads when you go to settings of the plugin, but it’s great that they can be removed after purchasing a license.

 Compatibility With Google’s Algorithm Changes